fchauvel/fchauvel.net/content/post/how_to_write_reviews.md

 images = []
 menu = ""
 tags = ["research", "review"]
-title = "The Reviews I Wish kto Get"
+title = "The Reviews I Wish to Get"
 +++

 As a researcher, I submit research articles for peer-review.
 The